sherlock-audit/2023-12-notional-update-5-judging/README.md

 Escalation status:
 - [bin2chen66](https://github.com/sherlock-audit/2023-12-notional-update-5-judging/issues/18/#issuecomment-1925689237): accepted

+**sherlock-admin**

+The protocol team fixed this issue in PR/commit https://github.com/notional-finance/contracts-v3/pull/33.

+**sherlock-admin**

+The Lead Senior Watson signed-off on the fix.

 # Issue M-3: recover() using the standard transfer may not be able to retrieve some tokens

 Source: https://github.com/sherlock-audit/2023-12-notional-update-5-judging/issues/19